Debugging slow bash startup files

 Sadly, the output isn’t overly useful due to System Integrity Protection.
 I don’t want to boot into recovery mode, so what are our options?

-?
-I added the line, and executed bash
+work for my .bashrc?
+I added the line, and executed bash:

 + source /Users/mnewman/.bash_profile